||Anti - Discrimination, Harassment (including Sexual Misconduct), and Retaliation Policy

-Note: You may download the original print version of this file as a pdf document by clicking: Anti -Harassment Policy (pdf 196k)
+Note: You may download the original print version of this file as a pdf document by clicking: Anti - Discrimination, Harassment, and Retaliation Policy (pdf 196k)

 Statement from the President

 Discrimination, harassment (including sexual misconduct), and retaliation of any type will not be tolerated at Adelphi University.
 Upon notice, the University will act to end the discrimination, harassment or retaliation; prevent its recurrence; and remedy its effects on the victim and the University community.
 If you have any questions or concerns about discrimination, harassment (including sexual misconduct), and/or resulting retaliation, or if you need help in resolving a problem, I strongly encourage you to contact one of the Anti-Discrimination Panel members listed below, or any of the Panel members listed in Section X. For emergency or immediate assistance at any hour of the day on any day of the week, contact the Department of Public Safety (516) 877-3511 or dial 5 from any campus phone.